laravel-workflow/laravel-workflow.github.io/blog/2023-05-21-saga-pattern-and-laravel-workflow.md

 To follow this tutorial, you should:

-1. Set up a local development environment for Laravel Workflow applications in PHP or use the sample app in a GitHub [codespace](https://github.com/laravel-workflow/sample-app).
+1. Set up a local development environment for Workflow applications in PHP or use the sample app in a GitHub [codespace](https://github.com/laravel-workflow/sample-app).
-2. Familiarize yourself with the basics of starting a Laravel Workflow project by reviewing the [documentation](https://laravel-workflow.com/docs/installation).
+2. Familiarize yourself with the basics of starting a Workflow project by reviewing the [documentation](https://laravel-workflow.com/docs/installation).
 3. Review the [Saga architecture pattern](https://microservices.io/patterns/data/saga.html).

 Sagas are an established design pattern for managing complex, long-running operations: